No Car in Malta? How We Get Around

 Weekly Tallinja Card (€25 for adults and €7 for children)

+If you start living on the island (even for just two or three months), order the personalised Tallinja Card online (the one with your photo).
 It allows you to travel for free on most routes or gives you reduced rates.
 You can top it up easily via the app.

 Also, download the Tallinja App to track buses in real-time.
 It’s not 100% accurate, but it tells you if the bus is about to arrive or in delay.